 Anglo Renewables will produce a Landscape Visual Impact Assessment (LVIA) when it submits a planning application.
 These assessments tend to underestimate the impact of solar installation.
 The human eye is drawn to industrial scale structures in a verdant landscape and that rarely comes across in the assessments.

-The site is Grade 2, very good quality agricultural land.
+The soil on the site is Grade 2/3, very good quality agricultural land.
 Such best and most versatile land is given a degree of protection under paragraph 174 of the National Planning Policy Framework which seeks to direct greenfield development towards poorer quality land.

 A 10 per cent gain in biodiversity is promised through sowing a grassland wildflower mix.
 There will be no loss of hedgerows or trees.
 Bird boxes will be installed and possibly bat boxes.

 The site will be accessed from the A4117 through Rock Farm for construction and maintenance.
 There will be new splays at the A4117.

 The site will have 13 CCTV cameras and be surrounded by a three metre high fence.
 The request for a screening option states: “Lighting will be required for security.”
 That worries me.
 Although light pollution can be minimised by shielding, the installation will be seen from miles away after dark.
 The lighting will also disrupt wildlife.
 I am not convinced by the need to for all night lighting.
 We will need to scrutinise this closely when the planning application is submitted.

 None of the infrastructure will be in Flood Zones 2 and 3, the zones most prone to flooding.
 Run off from the solar panels, however, could increase flood risk in Lower Ledwyche.
 Anglo Renewables says an attenuation feature will be installed if necessary.
 Again, this will need to be scrutinised closely when the planning application is submitted.